cesars-pizza/All-Version-Minecraft-Server/ISSUES.md

 Slabs connect to double slabs any time a slab is placed above a slab.

+Using /tp or /plotTp to teleport to an area outside of the visible 256x256 area often causes the game to crash, but will still teleport the player on rejoin.

 ## Java Edition Classic 0.0.23a_01

 This version can't be distinguished from 0.0.20a_01, resulting in plots made in this version showing incorrectly on plot info.

+Using /tp or /plotTp to teleport to an area outside of the visible 256x256 area often causes the game to crash, but will still teleport the player on rejoin.

 ## Java Edition Classic 0.0.22a_05

 This version can't be distinguished from 0.0.20a_01, resulting in plots made in this version showing incorrectly on plot info.

+Using /tp or /plotTp to teleport to an area outside of the visible 256x256 area often causes the game to crash, but will still teleport the player on rejoin.

 ## Java Edition Classic 0.0.21a

 This version can't be distinguished from 0.0.20a_01, resulting in plots made in this version showing incorrectly on plot info.

+Using /tp or /plotTp to teleport to an area outside of the visible 256x256 area often causes the game to crash, but will still teleport the player on rejoin.

 ## Java Edition Classic 0.0.20a_02

 This version can't be distinguished from 0.0.20a_01, resulting in plots made in this version showing incorrectly on plot info.

+Using /tp or /plotTp to teleport to an area outside of the visible 256x256 area often causes the game to crash, but will still teleport the player on rejoin.

 ## Java Edition Classic 0.0.19a_06

 This version can't be distinguished from 0.0.19a_04, resulting in plots made in this version showing incorrectly on plot info.

+Using /tp or /plotTp to teleport to an area outside of the visible 256x256 area often causes the game to crash, but will still teleport the player on rejoin.

 ## Java Edition Classic 0.0.18a_02